St. Marks, Florida: Geography

+St. Marks is located on the Florida panhandle in North Florida, along the Gulf of Mexico.

 Climate

 The climate in this area is characterized by hot, humid summers and generally mild winters.
 According to the Köppen climate classification, St. Marks has a humid subtropical climate zone (Cfa).

 History

 Posey's Bar, before it was torn down in 2010.

 Originally known as San Marcos de Apalache and centered on a Spanish fort, this town was founded by the Spanish in the 17th century in what was then Spanish Florida (specifically Spanish West Florida).
 There was a trading post of Panton, Leslie & Company in the late 18th century.
 A long time has passed since St. Marks last had appreciable importance, but this place on Apalachee Bay in Florida's Big Bend is a very old and historic Gulf port.
 Fortifications built here by the Spanish in the 17th century, and rebuilt several times, provided the venue for force of arms repeatedly up through the American Civil War.

 In the best-known incident, Andrew Jackson, in his incursion into Spanish West Florida in 1818, executed British nationals Robert Chrystie Ambrister and Alexander George Arbuthnot at the old fort, as well as the Muscogee ("Creek") religious leader called Francis the Prophet.
 This nearly embroiled the United States in international strife.
 San Marcos de Apalache Historic State Park interprets the site of the old fort.

 Today's St. Marks evidently has its roots in American commercial activity that took hold beneath the walls of the fort upon acquisition of Spanish Florida by the U.S. in 1821—before the settlement moved slightly up the St. Marks River to the present position.
 Various articles in publications like Florida Historical Quarterly relate how the fort site later held a government "naval" hospital to meet yellow fever emergencies in the merchant marine.
-And just afterward Confederate batteries were established on the site in the Civil War.
+And just afterward Confederate artillery batteries were established on the site in the Civil War.
 Their earthworks remain and are interpreted in the historic state park.
 But the site also exhibits old Spanish stonework, and not far away (though inaccessible), just down St. Marks River are shallow Spanish quarries where this limestone was evidently obtained in the 1730s.